haakoo/haakoo.github.io/_drafts/1 - move-from-ghost.org-to-jekyll.markdown

 ---
 layout: post
-title: Introduction to unmanned systems
+title: Moving the blog from Ghost.org to Jekyll
 tags:
 - blog
 - english